Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 ## Features Left to Implement:
-* Change language option.
 * Implement php email option.

 ## Technologies:
 Bootstrap 4
 HMTL 5
 CSS3
+Fontawesome.com

 ## Testing:
 Tested through the inspection tools in responsive mode and various screen sizes on Firefox, Chrome, Safari and Microsoft Edge.
-As mentioned below in Microsoft Edge there seems to be an aligment issue in the reference section.
+Additional test on different size andriod devices, iphone 5, ipad mini and ipad.

+### Language flags -
+Checked on all devices and browsers mentioned above.
+Clicked between each language, English to French and French to English.

 ### Navbar -
 Moved through page in sequental order.